hopv/catalia/README.md

 # Latest version

 This repository hosts the latest stable version of catalia.
-See the [main developer's fork][main dev fork] for a cutting edge, although unstable, version.
+See the [main developer's fork](https://github.com/moratorium08/hoice) for a cutting edge, although unstable, version.